davidk/SuperSlicer-ARM.AppImage/README.md

 2. Run `build.sh` to build the image in Dockerfile, tag it as `superslicer-builder` and build either the latest upstream version, or a specified one.
 This will take about an hour on a Radxa Rock 5B with 16GB of RAM and NVMe storage.

 3. When complete, the AppImage will appear in `./superslicer/build/`, with the naming: `./superslicer/build/SuperSlicer_$VERSION-$ARCH.AppImage`.
-Ex: `./superslicer/build/SuperSlicer_2.5.59.2-arm64.AppImage` is built for SuperSlicer version 2.5.59.2 for arm64 systems.
+Ex: `./superslicer/build/SuperSlicer_2.5.59.2-arm64.AppImage` is output based on building SuperSlicer version 2.5.59.2 for arm64 systems.

 # Running